In This Article

 It's hardly a secret that team Byrdie is obsessed with facial massagers.
-Whether it's a jade roller or Nurse Jamie's Uplift tool, we're all for them.
+Whether it's a jade roller or Nurse Jamie's Uplift tool, they are one of our favorite tools.
 When I found out that The Body Shop had a facial massager available for under $20, I thought I'd give it a try.
 I was happily perusing the shelves: colorful jars of body butters stacked high, the good old vitamin E collection...and that's when I spotted the futuristic-looking Twin-Ball Revitalizing Facial Massager ($8) out of the corner of my eye.

 The Body Shop's palm-size massager is pretty hefty, thanks to its metallic balls (is it just me who chuckles at that sentence?
 I'm a child, I know).
 Like the metal tips on many eye cream tubes, these stay cool whatever the weather, which feels like bliss on the skin and has a welcome de-puffing effect on the complexion.
 Thanks to the design, not only do the balls hug your jawline and your cheekbones, but they also roll as you draw the tool along and up your face, so you get a really effective massage.

-Next, bring the massager up to your cheek and follow your cheekbone up and out towards your temples.
+Next, bring the massager up to your cheek and follow your cheekbone up and out toward your temples.
 I repeated the action three times on my jaw and three times on my cheek on one side of my face.
 It was crazy that I immediately noticed the massaged side looked lifted and more spritely.
 I repeated the moves on the other side.
-You can then work it upwards then horizontally across your forehead and up your neck and chin, an often neglected area (by me, at least).
+You can then work it upward and horizontally across your forehead and up your neck and chin, an often neglected area (by me, at least).

 The Final Takeaway

-It's been a few weeks, and I have to say my skin looks much better for it—just a bit less tired and a tad perkier.
+It's been a few weeks since using The Body Shop Twin Ball Massager, and I have to say my skin looks much better for it—calm, clear, just a bit less tired, and a tad perkier.
 In fact, there is nothing my face doesn't love about this tool, so I'm happy to report that it's now in a long-term relationship with my face.